 State College is also a major college town with a large number of people who are 18 years or older and attending college.
 As is often the case in college towns, the many students that live in State College have a strong influence on the local culture and entertainment scene, which may seem dormant by comparison in the summer months when much of the student population is away.
 In the fall, the return of students has a reinvigorating effect on the community.
 Because colleges are lasting institutions, they have a stabilizing effect on the economy by providing direct local benefits such as jobs for faculty and staff and spending by students.
 State College’s economy is one such example of this.

 State College, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the borough.

 One of the benefits of State College is that there is very little traffic.
 The average commute to work is 17.22 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 A lot of people in State College take the bus for their daily commute.
 For the size of the borough, the number of people who use public transportation is quite high.
 For many people in State College, this fills their need for low-cost transportation.

 State College is a very ethnically-diverse borough.
 The people who call State College home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of State College residents report their race to be White, followed by Asian.
-Important ancestries of people in State College include Irish, Italian, Polish, and English.
+Important ancestries of people in State College include German, Irish, Italian, English, and Polish.

 The most common language spoken in State College is English.
 Other important languages spoken here include Chinese and Spanish.